ddbj/www/_ddbj/locus_tag-e.md

         ABC_t1113 for tRNA genes
 ```

-A submitter can register for a locus_tag prefix and
-BioProject/BioSample at NCBI , EBI or DDBJ.
-It is preferable that you
+A submitter can register for a locus_tag prefix and BioProject/BioSample at NCBI , EBI or DDBJ.
-register for your project ID and locus_tag prefix at the site where you
-intend to submit your genome; do not register at all three sites.
-When a
-locus_tag prefix request is submitted to the database, there is a check
-to see whether that prefix has already been registered to another
-project.
-If the prefix is available, the submitter is informed that this
-locus_tag is registered for their project.
-If it is not available, the
-interface will report that this locus_tag has already been taken.
-The
-submitter can then choose to check for another prefix or to have the
-database suggest an unregistered prefix for the project.

 For genome sequence submissions, DDBJ provides [Mass Submission System
 (MSS)](/ddbj/mss-e.html).
 See also [Data Submission from Genome